 An arboricultural and urban forestry professional has the ability to recognize tree problems, quantify their scope and degree of risk and correct them by recommending specific actions or treatments.

 Private owners, municipalities, institutions, architects, engineers, insurance companies, builders, etc.

 DISEASE AND INSECT DETECTION

-Construction work, preservation measures
+Construction work, Preservation and mitigation measures

 PLANT PEDOLOGY (SOIL) ASSESSMENTS